 Caring a little is OK.
-But the problem arises when we let how much we care about what other people think, stop us from doing what feels right to us.
+But the problem arises when we let how much we care about what other people think, stop us from doing what feels right to us in our businesses.

 This can present itself in so many different ways.

-- not trying new marketing ideas for fear of them flopping and people smulgy saying “I told ya so.”
+- not trying new marketing ideas for fear of them flopping.

-- redesigning collections because someone thinks it’s ugly or unflattering or boring or nothing special.
+- redesigning collections because someone thinks it’s not perfect.

-- making decisions about the direction and growth of our businesses because of feedback from someone whose MBA automatically makes them an “expert.”
+- making decisions about the direction and growth of your business because of feedback from someone whose MBA automatically makes them an “expert.”

 - not launching a business at all because some people in your life “don’t get it.”

 I once listened to a podcast with Sara Blakely, founder of Spanx, where she talked about the early days of starting her business.
-She talked about how she had no idea what she was doing, how people told her she was crazy, how people didn’t get the product, how she would run around department stores re-merchandising her product to better position it for sales, and so much more.
+She talked about how she had no idea what she was doing, how people doubted her, how people didn’t get the product, how she would run around department stores re-merchandising her product to better position it for sales, and so much more.

 She didn’t let what other people thought of her, her idea, or her methods keep her from going after her goals.